Risks of heterogeneously persistent higher moments: Persistence of the Higher Order Moments Risks

-Note that our sample starts after the year 2010 which since we are using intraday data to compute the measures, data after year 2010 are especially interesting after the introduction of Globex platform and millisecond time stamps recording.
-Moreover, there is a recent discussion in the literature pointing to substantial time-variation in the risk premia connected to various risk factors \citep{boons2020time, barroso2021time}.
-Selected sample period affects the magnitude of effects displayed by the individual risk factors, and the sign of these effects may change in different subsamples as well.
-Most papers studying the effects of moment based risks using high-frequency data use the sample period 1993-2013 \citep{amaya2015, bollerslev2018}.
-In light of the documented time-variation in the state risk variables and the highly time-conditional nature of the risk-return relationships on financial markets, we believe that it is important to use contemporary high-frequency data to explain the recent fluctuations in asset returns.

-Figures \ref{fig:moments_stocks} and \ref{fig:moments_ETF} show all the computed realized moments for stocks and ETFs respectively.
-Specifically, the first row of Figure~\ref{fig:moments_stocks} contrasts market and average idiosyncratic realized volatility, realized skewness and realized kurtosis of stock returns.
+Figure \ref{fig:moments_stocks} shows all the computed heterogeneously persistent realized moments for our sample of stocks.
+The first row contrasts market and average idiosyncratic realized volatility, realized skewness and realized kurtosis of stocks returns.
 It is visible that the measures of average idiosyncratic realized volatility and realized kurtosis are larger in magnitude than the market ones, and that market realized skewness shows larger fluctuations than average idiosyncratic realized skewness.
-The bottom row comparing long-term fluctuations of the market and average idiosyncratic measures shows similar dynamics of these two sources of volatility and kurtosis risk, while interestingly different dynamics of the skewness risks.
-While market skewness fluctuates around zero with a large negative spike during 2017, average idiosyncratic skewness is positive for the whole period.
+The bottom row comparing long-term fluctuations of the market and average idiosyncratic measures shows similar dynamics of these two sources of volatility and kurtosis risk with the average idiosyncratic measures being larger in magnitude again.
+Meanwhile, we observe interestingly different dynamics between the persistent fluctuations of market and average idiosyncratic skewness measures.
+While market skewness fluctuates around zero with three large negative spikes during 2004, 2017, and 2021, the average idiosyncratic skewness is positive for almost the whole period and the fluctuations it displays are of substantially lower magnitude.

-In contrast to the stock returns' moments, ETFs returns' moments depicted in Figure~\ref{fig:moments_ETF} show less significant discrepancies between average idiosyncratic and market moments.\footnote{Note that the market returns are approximated by the returns of the S\&P 500 index for both stocks and ETFs data.
-Hence, the lines representing the market measures in Figure~\ref{fig:moments_stocks} and Figure~\ref{fig:moments_ETF} are identical.} Specifically, average idiosyncratic volatility and average idiosyncratic kurtosis are only slightly larger in comparison to corresponding market measures.
-While skewness shows similar overall dynamics, its long-run component is more connected to the market long-run component, although again stays in positive values most of the time.